sisittu99/push_swap/README_EN.md

 ***

 Our project is now complete!
-Let me know if you have any problems or suggestions or translation/grammatical/semantic tips, I'll be happy to discuss them with you on Slack (@mcerchi) or [via mail] (mailto: mcerchi@student.42roma.it).
+Let me know if you have any problems or suggestions or translation/grammatical/semantic tips, I'll be happy to discuss them with you on Slack (@mcerchi) or [via mail](mailto: mcerchi@student.42roma.it).